Totino Fine Arts Center, F2316

 Crown Music Press Chicago has published his Top 50 Orchestral Audition Excerpts for Trumpet, now in its third printing and endorsed by Adolph Herseth, and his Uncommon Ceremonial Works for Trumpet, a collection of ten original works for trumpet and organ/keyboard.

-In 2007 he completed an orchestration of Eric Ewazen’s Sonata for Trumpet which is now available on rental from Southern Music Co. as Concerto for Trumpet.
-In addition to music publications, he continues as the Brass Space editor-writer for David E. Smith Publications Newsletter for over ten years and has published articles in the Instrumentalist magazine and The International Trumpet Guild Journal (ITG).
+In 2007 he completed an orchestration of Eric Ewazen’s Sonata for Trumpet which is available on rental from Southern Music Co. as Concerto for Trumpet.
+Norris has also published several brass works with Art of Sound Music and published with Triplo Press two volumes of companions to Robert Getchell's two books of Practical Studies.
+In addition to music publications, he served as the Brass Space editor-writer for David E. Smith Publications Newsletter for over ten years and has published articles in the Instrumentalist magazine and the International Trumpet Guild Journal (ITG).